kaisarcode/apk-builder/README.md

 ## Configuration

-At the top of the script you’ll find the main settings:
+At the top of the script you'll find the main settings:

 ```sh
 DISPLAY_NAME="My App"